 A survey of psychological research and major theories regarding the life-span between puberty and the attainment of maturity.
 May include a service-learning component.

-This course will explore the interaction and impact of the aging process on physiological, cognitive, and psychological changes within the individual.
-The course will include topics such as the diversity of aging experiences, retirement, widowhood, coping with illness, family care giving, and mental health issues.
+Explores the interaction and impact of the aging process on physiological, cognitive, and psychological changes within the individual.
+Topics such as the diversity of aging experiences, retirement, widowhood, coping with illness, family care giving, and mental health issues.

 Prerequisite: